 His expertise is in the management of patients with arrhythmias which encompasses diagnosis, medical therapy, electrophysiology study and catheter ablation and device therapy including pacemakers, defibrillators and cardiac resynchronisation therapies.
 He has a particular interest in catheter ablation of complex arrhythmias such as atrial fibrillation, specifically the role of arrhythmias in heart failure using the latest diagnostic techniques and novel mapping tools to achieve better outcomes with catheter ablation.

-Peter has more than 130 publications many in the world's leading cardiology journals.
-He has made a substantial contribution to the field of arrhythmias.
+Peter has more than 180 publications many in the world's leading cardiology journals.
+He has made a substantial contribution to the field of arrhythmias and supervised 16 PhD students.
 As recognition of his international expertise in atrial tachycardia Professor Kistler is an invited international speaker and the current author for the "Up to Date" chapter on Focal Atrial Tachycardia.
 He is on the international editorial boards for Heart, Journal of Cardiovascular Electrophysiology (JCE) and British Medical Journal: Case reports and is an invited reviewer for international journals.

 Professor Kistler was a finalist for the prestigious Young Investigator Award for the Heart Rhythm Society(HRS) in 2004, and the Ralph Reader Basic Science Award at the Australasian Cardiac Society in 2005 and was awarded the HRS Fellow Clinical Research Award (USA 2005).